MicheleTornetta/work-day-scheduler/README.md

 ## User Story

 A user clicks starts their day by opening the Work day scheduler to plan out their day.
-From there they type in needed nots on the specific time
+From there they type in needed notes on the specific time

 ## Acceptance Criteria